isomerpages/govtech-gobusiness/news-and-updates/news/_posts/2022-02-20-post-new-features-and-improvements.md

 ![e-Adviser for Government Assistance](/images/news/e-Adviser for Government Assistance.jpg)

-It is now even easier to find and apply for the relevant government assistance schemes with these enhancements to the [e-Adviser for Government Assistance](https://eadviser.gobusiness.gov.sg/govassist/?src=news){:target="\_blank"}{:rel="noopener"} :
+It is now even easier to find and apply for the relevant government assistance schemes with these enhancements to the [e-Adviser for Government Assistance](https://eadviser.gobusiness.gov.sg/govassist/?src=news){:target="\_blank"}{:rel="noopener"}:

-**Improved recommendations** Thanks to an enhanced interface, users will find the e-Adviser for Government Assistance easier to use and more helpful than ever.
-They can now also select sub-sectors for more specific and relevant recommendations.
+**Improved recommendations** With an enhanced interface, it is now easier to navigate the e-Adviser for Government Assistance.
+Users can also select sub-sectors for more specific and relevant recommendations.

-**Auto-filled forms** With just one simple login via Singpass, application forms can be auto-filled with users’ company information from their Unique Entity Number (UEN) profiles, for a faster and smoother application process.
+**Auto-filled forms** With just one simple login via Singpass, application forms can be auto-filled with the user company information obtained from the UEN profile, for a faster and smoother application process.

 **Seamless integration with Business Grants Portal (BGP)** Upon getting their e-Adviser results, any recommended BGP grant comes with a direct link to the relevant page on BGP to apply, without requiring users to log in again.
 Users can now cut down on time spent  navigating different websites.